nourhanezz1112004/SmartWasteSorting/README.md

 ## Project Idea

 **Description:**
-The *Smart Waste Sorting System (Python GUI Simulation)* is a software-based project that simulates how smart waste sorting works — without hardware.
+The *Smart Waste Sorting System (Python GUI Simulation)* is a vision-based software prototype that demonstrates how automated waste sorting systems operate using computer vision concepts.
-It uses Python logic and a graphical user interface (GUI) to classify user-input items (like “bottle”, “banana peel”, “can”) into categories such as plastic, metal, organic, or paper.
+The system uses a real-time camera feed to capture images of waste items, extracts visual features from each frame, and classifies the waste into categories such as plastic, metal, organic, or paper.

-The project aims to raise awareness about automated waste management while demonstrating fundamental AI-inspired decision systems.
-Target users include students, environmental researchers, and smart city education programs.
-Expected outcomes include a clean, interactive interface and accurate text-based waste classification.
+This project focuses on demonstrating the **AI workflow** used in smart environmental systems without relying on physical hardware or industrial sensors.
+It is designed for educational purposes and smart city awareness applications.

 **Objectives:**

-* Design a simple, interactive GUI using Python only (no hardware).
+* Design an advanced, interactive GUI using Python.
-* Implement a logic-based waste classifier that detects item type from user input.
-* Display real-time feedback through the interface.
-* Educate users on proper waste segregation.
+* Integrate a real-time camera feed using OpenCV.
+* Extract visual features from captured frames.
+* Perform rule-based classification as a foundation for AI systems.
+* Demonstrate the inference pipeline used in computer vision applications.

 **Scope:**
-**In Scope:** GUI design, logic-based classification, educational demo, and documentation.
+**In Scope:** GUI design, camera integration, feature extraction, AI-inspired classification, real-time processing, and documentation.
-**Out of Scope:** Any physical hardware, camera input, or machine learning integration.
+**Out of Scope:** Industrial hardware integration and large-scale deployment.

 ---